amalya1/Tic-Tac-Toe/README.md

 This is a Tic-Tac-Toe Game.
-It uses Node.js as runtime and NestJS as main framework
+It uses Node.js as runtime and Express as main framework

 # Project Overview